67°

 Source: WBRZ

-Shelton Berry said Tuesday he has lived in Port Allen all his life, leaving only for military service and a temporary re-location.
-He says he's always considered Port Allen his domicile and that he's eligible to run.
+Berry said in an interview with WBRZ on Tuesday that he has lived in Port Allen all his life, leaving only for military service and a temporary re-location.
+He says he's always considered Port Allen his domicile and that he was eligible to run.
+In testimony, he acknowledged that he voted in East Baton Rouge Parish last November.

-Berry, an independent, and King, a Democrat, are seeking to replace Brandon Brown, whose term expires at the end of the year.
-Brown is also running as a Democrat.
+Berry, an independent, and King, a Democrat, filed to replace Brandon Brown, whose term expires at the end of the year.
+Brown is a Democrat.

-A separate challenge was filed in East Baton Rouge Parish against two Supreme Court District 2 candidates.
-Elise Knowles Collins says 2nd Circuit Judge Marcus Hunter and Louisiana Housing Commission Chief of Staff Leslie Chambers aren't eligible for the race.
+And a challenge was being heard Tuesday in East Baton Rouge Parish against two Supreme Court District 2 candidates.
+Elise Knowles Collins says 2nd Circuit Court of Appeal Judge Marcus Hunter and Louisiana Housing Commission Chief of Staff Leslie Chambers aren't eligible for the race.

-Collins says Chambers doesn't live in the newly redrawn District 2.
-According to property records, Chambers owns a home in Prairieville and has used the address on campaign records on multiple occasions.
+Collins' suit says Chambers doesn't live in the newly redrawn District 2.
+According to property records, Chambers owns a home in Prairieville and has used her Ascension Parish address on campaign records on multiple occasions.

 Louisiana requires candidates to live in districts they seek to represent, but the exact definition of residency is not always clear.
 Courts often interpret the law generously, encouraging candidates to run for office.
 In the past, courts have allowed candidates to run in redrawn districts.

-The issue would arise in Ascension Parish not being in the Supreme Court’s second district before the new map took effect, having previously been in the court’s fifth district along with East Baton Rouge and six other parishes.
-State lawmakers earlier this year redrew the judicial boundaries to carve out a second majority-Black voting district for the seven-member court, which includes 17 parishes from Iberville stretching north along the Mississippi River up to Monroe.
+The issue came up because Ascension Parish not being in the Supreme Court’s 2nd District before the new map took effect, having previously been in the court’s 5th District along with East Baton Rouge and six other parishes.
+State lawmakers this year redrew the judicial boundaries to carve out a second majority-Black voting district for the seven-member court, which includes 17 parishes from Iberville Parish to Monroe.

 The suit also alleges Hunter hasn't filed state income tax returns in three of the last five years, despite saying he did when filing his candidacy for the election.